 The financial industry is truly global, and so are the cyber challenges it faces.
 What happens to one company in one location can easily be replicated elsewhere in the world.
 That’s why SWIFT is encouraging two important community principles:

 Share and Prepare.
-If you suspect your organisation has been targeted or breached, it is vital that you share all relevant information and let us know there is a problem as soon as possible – which is part of your contractual obligations to SWIFT as a user of SWIFT services.
-Our dedicated Customer Security Intelligence team can help limit the community impact by sharing anonymised information on Indicators of Compromise (IOCs) and by detailing the modus operandi used in known attacks.
-We provide regular updates of this nature through our Security Notification Service.
+If you suspect your organisation has been targeted or breached, it is vital that you share all relevant information and let us know there is a problem as soon as possible, which is part of your contractual obligations to SWIFT as a user of SWIFT services.
+SWIFT introduced a dedicated Customer Security Intelligence team that shares the latest anonymised information on Indicators of Compromise (IOCs) and details the modus operandi used in known attacks.
+Issuing such information has already made a tangible difference in the fight against fraud.

 The second community principle is ‘prepare’.
 We will do our best to inform you of relevant cyber intelligence, and we intend to continue to expand our information sharing platforms to do so.
 We are also engaging with vendors and third parties to help secure the wider ecosystem.
 But we also expect you to prepare by acting in a timely manner on the information and security updates we provide, and ensuring that you meet mandatory security controls for your SWIFT-related infrastructure.